nttcslab/composing-general-audio-repr/README.md

 For reproducing results in the paper, use the command lines in [CommandLines.md](CommandLines.md).

 You will need to setup all the models and datasets in your copy of [EVAR](https://github.com/nttcslab/eval-audio-repr).
-See EVAR documents, `evar/README.md`, and `evar/Preparing-datasets.md` for more information.
+See EVAR documents, `evar/README.md`, `evar/Preparing-models.md`, and `evar/Preparing-datasets.md` for more information.

-If you could successfully prepare all stuff, the following example to test Cnn14-Fusion on the CREMA-D will result in an accuracy of about 58~59%.
+If you could successfully prepare all the stuff, the following example to test Cnn14-Fusion on the CREMA-D will result in an accuracy of about 58~59%.

 ```sh
 cd evar